 Let’s not forget that the bicycle will be, for several hours a day, the sole interface between you and the world.
 It’s practically an extension of your body in that sense.
 It’s too important to leave key aspects of this symbiotic relationship to chance.
-I will repeat this so that there can be no possible room for ambiguity: do not buy a touring bike online.
+I will repeat this so that there can be no possible room for ambiguity: do all the web-based research you like on the best touring bikes, but do not buy a touring bike online.

 Exceptions To The Rule

-Now, there are a couple of legitimate cases when you might get away with ignoring this unashamedly categorical advice not to buy a touring bike online.
+Now, there are a couple of legitimate cases when you might ignore my otherwise categorical advice not to buy a touring bike online.

 The first is when: